mrocklin/blog/_posts/work/2016-04-19-dask-distributed-part-5.md

 1. Pull data from some external source (S3) into several dataframes on the cluster
-2. Fit one `RandomForestClassifier` on each dataframe
+2. For each dataframe, create and train one `RandomForestClassifier`
 3. Scatter single testing dataframe to all machines
-4. Predict output on testing dataframe with each classifier
+4. For each `RandomForestClassifier` predict output on test dataframe
-5. Aggregate predictions together using a majority vote.
-To avoid bringing too much data to any one machine, perform this majority voting as a tree reduction.
+5. Aggregate independent predictions from each classifier together by a majority vote.
+To avoid bringing too much data to any one machine, perform this majority vote as a tree reduction.

 Data: NYC Taxi 2015
 -------------------